gaambo/deployer-wordpress/README.md

 ### Plugin Tasks (`tasks/plugins.php`)

+> **Note:** It is recommended to use the new packages functionality for managing plugins for better flexibility and control.

 - `plugins:push`: Push plugins from local to remote
 - `plugins:pull`: Pull plugins from remote to local
 - `plugins:sync`: Syncs plugins between remote and local